a-b-street/abstreet/docs/design/gui.md

 Tutorial mode needs to wrap the other stuff (and omit DebugMode!) to reach into SimMode and install a callback.
 Forces us back to this problem again.
 Radical idea: What state and code in UI is even important to preserve?
 Should TutorialMode literally be a new UI impl?

+## Right-click context menus

+First change the call-sites to do something new, then figure out how to draw it.

+- For now, seemingly we don't need to indicate the thing that the menu is logically attached to, since we can just record the current cursor position...
+- What if the thing we select is moving?
+Do we always pause when we launch a menu? (and stop doing everything else except drawing!)
+- once we right click something, we keep the same current_selection until the menu is canceled.
+- The current impl of context menus is basically forcing lots of behavior in ezgui.
+Seems desirable, since the opinionated UserInput is already there.
+  Probably input populating the OSD and drawing the OSD should also move to ezgui and always happen.

+- for now, repopulate the context menu every time.
+	- but arguably, the huge monolithic event()s in a bunch of plugins leads naturally to weird problems like conflicts and overlapping keys
+	- the alternate to distributed, "decoupled" plugins is the opposite: complete centralizedness
+	- one place builds context menus for Lanes. queries the state of different plugins to add an entry or not.
+	- once we have a menu built and in place, we know we pause the sim. dont have to rebuild it.

+## Persistent menus

+Having options appear and disappear here based on context is NOT good -- too modal a UI, placement of things jumps around.
+What we want instead:

+- Statically specify menus
+	- Much easier to organize now that we have modes, at least
+	- Menu items are stuff that today just takes a key to start (without selecting something first)
+	- Being forced to statically specify stuff will help organize the code and my mental model of possible controls too; it's a very simple visual depiction of exclusiveness
+- Grey out things when they don't make sense
+	- Could know that each tick by seeing if we called input.menu_selected(foo) or not

+I think we should wind up with 3 types of controls:

+- top menus (can be greyed out by context)
+- right-click context menus for specific objects
+- Extra controls for special modes (floodfiller, editors) that pops up as a sidebar
+	- Things in the OSD now should also be written there (current sim time, what intersection am I editing, etc)

+And all of these displayed menus can display a hotkey to the side.